xanxerus/termcube/README.md

 initialization.
 On slower computers, this might not be the case, but they can be disabled at startup, fixing the lag and the CPU usage.

+##Setup
+This module uses `setuptools` to hopefully make things easier.
+Recommended workflow

+1. Set up a virtualenv (protip: use `virtualenvwrapper`)
+1. Activate said virtualenv
+1. Navigate to the top of this repo
+1. Assuming you already have `setuptools` installed, run `python setup.py develop`.

+This will create symlinks from this repo to a python package, such that other programs can use the `termcube` module.
+This procedure also utilizes the entrypoint feature of `setuptools`, creating a global script `termcube` with various features.

 ##Usage
 For basic usage, run termcube.py in python3.
 The script takes care of the rest!